SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Additional Experimental Results

 \autoref{fig:app:power-consumption} reports the peak power consumption of CRDTs and WRDTs averaged across use cases and write percentages.
-SafarDB's power consumption includes the entire Alveo U280 card's power, while Hamband's is the full system including CPU, RNIC, and memory.
-SafarDB consumes about $1/4$th the power of Hamband while providing improved performance; this type of disparity is expected for FPGAs due to a number of reasons, including lower operating frequency and the elimination of inefficiencies such as fetching and decoding machine instructions, data transfer up and down the memory hierarchy on the granularity of cache lines, and the need for every arithmetic operation to access the register file \cite{dally08, hameed10}.
+SafarDB consumes about $35W$, while Hamband consumes about $160W$, so SafarDB consumes approximately $4.5\times$ less power than Hamband while providing improved performance.
+SafarDB's power consumption includes the entire Alveo U280 card and HBM, while Hamband's includes the full system with CPU, RNIC, memory, and I/O. For Hamband, approximately two-thirds of the power consumption comes from the CPU, and one-third comes from I/O, including memory, the RDMA NIC, and the PCIe interface.
+This disparity is expected for FPGAs because they operate at lower clock frequencies, avoid CPU-style instruction fetch/decode overheads, and reduce data movement through the cache hierarchy \cite{OsFPGA}.